-4. Adding GUI Components to the Window:
+3. Adding GUI Components to the Window:

 GUIs are built by adding GUI components to a window.
 Some possible components are text fields, labels, buttons, check boxes and radio buttons.
-See Chapter 12 fourth (13 in fifth; 11 in sixth) edition of Java text.
+See Chapter 11 of Java text.

-Copy the file from Exercise 3 to a new file and in the constructor set the layout for the window to FlowLayout.
+Copy the file from Exercise 2 to a new file and in the constructor set the layout for the window to FlowLayout.
 To the window add two JLabel objects initialized to some text.